Glossary and Abbreviations

 changes

-The limited changes to the AMCAS application permitted after initial submission.
+The limited changes to the AMCAS application that are permitted after initial submission.

-repeat (R) Any course that a student failed or for which the student’s initial grade was below departmental standards.
-The initial attempt and all subsequent attempts of a “repeated” course sequence must be listed in the Coursework section.
+repeat (R) Any course that a student has failed or for which the student’s initial grade was below departmental standards.

 transcript grade Grades, symbols, and notations that appear on an official transcript issued by a college or institution at which a course has been completed.

-withdraw Course for which a student has registered and subsequently chosen not to complete.
+withdraw A course for which a student registered and subsequently chose not to complete.

 Abbreviations